-Generally, if you have been stung by an insect it will penetrate the skin leaving behind saliva, venom or even faeces.
-With insect stings, it’s also very common for the “stinger” to be left behind, which may or may not be venomous.
+Generally, an insect sting will penetrate the skin leaving behind saliva, venom or even faeces.
+It’s also very common for the “stinger” to be left behind.
+Whether it’s venomous, or not, is the question…

 Symptoms caused by an insect sting:

-For scorpion and centipede stings use an ice pack to reduce the inflammation, before cleaning the wound with either antiseptic or soap and water.
-Give the victim a painkiller to take away any pain symptoms.
-With caterpillar stings, use tweezers to pull out the larger hairs, before applying adhesive tape to remove the finer ones.
+For scorpion and centipede stings, use an ice pack to reduce inflammation, before cleaning the wound with either antiseptic or soap and water.
+The victim may need analgesia for pain relief.

-When supplying first aid treatment for a mosquito bite, initially wash the area with soap and water or apply an antiseptic.
-You can also apply a cold pack to take away any swelling and reduce the symptoms.
-If cold or fever like symptoms result from a mosquito bite, the victim needs to seek medical attention immediately.
+For a mosquito bite, wash the area with soap and water or apply an antiseptic.
+A cold pack can help relieve swelling and reduce the symptoms.
+If cold or fever like symptoms result from a mosquito bite, the victim should seek medical attention immediately.